-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 GamesBeat: Not to make light of it, but it seems like there’s a movie script in this.
 You did everything to get ready for this moment.

 Bestwick: When people look at the last few years and our success, we’ve won BAFTAs.
 We have multiple million-selling titles all over.
-I saw the E3 critic awards last night and I was going down the list of the publishers.
-Two years running we’ve had a couple of nominations for titles.
+I saw the E3 critic awards last night, and I was going down the list of the publishers.
+Two years running, we’ve had a couple of nominations for titles.
 When you look at the companies on that list, don’t forget, we’re three years old in this space.
 We may be 28 years old, but we’re really three years old.

-I tell developers when I work them, collectively we’re stronger.
+I tell developers when I work with them, collectively, we’re stronger.
 We have our intellectual property.
 They have their IP.
 We’re under one umbrella together, collectively, and we’re looking out for each other.
 We’re doing this from our hearts in terms of ensuring things are being done in the right way.

-GamesBeat: Do you worry about anything, like the size of your competitors now?
+GamesBeat: Do you worry about anything — like the size of your competitors now?
 Companies that were once peers are so much bigger.

 Bestwick: I don’t.
 We’re on our journey.
 We’ll be where we want to be and where we will go.
 We’re very comfortable in what we do.
 We’re very honest.
 We’re very transparent about the way we’re trying to do this.
 I get asked all the time about being the next Activision or the next Ubisoft.
 Who knows?
 What I do know is, we’re having a great time.
 We’re working with great people.
 It’s a very prosperous business.
 It’s profitable.

 We have a huge number of people working in the background.
 You hear me talking about the way we’re working with some of these creators.
 Most people would be shouting about it.
 But our partners are the story.
-When they’re successful—when people say Team17 is successful, it’s because of the number of titles where we’re doing this consistently.
+When they’re successful — when people say Team17 is successful, it’s because of the number of titles where we’re doing this consistently.
 We’re focused on making great games.

 Disclosure: The organizers of Gamelab paid my way to Barcelona.
 Our coverage remains objective.